 - Annual invitation to Delta 360˚ – 5,000,000 lifetime miles

-These changes mean that flyers who have already reached one of these milestones may now have a better Lifetime Elite status than they had at the end of 2023 even if they haven’t flown a single mile since then.
+These changes mean that some flyers who had reached one of these milestones before the program was changed suddenly found themselves with a better Lifetime Elite status than they had at the end of 2023 even if they hadn’t flown a single mile with Delta since then.

 How Delta’s Lifetime Elite targets compare to United & American Airlines